valpackett/zshuery/README.md

 - Checks: variables IS_MAC, IS_LINUX, HAS_BREW, HAS_APT, HAS_YUM for your if statements
 - Some common defaults
-- Plug&play support for Ubuntu's command-not-found, [hub](http://chriswanstrath.com/hub/), RubyGems on Debian/Ubuntu
+- Plug&play support for Ubuntu's command-not-found, [hub](http://chriswanstrath.com/hub/), RubyGems on Debian/Ubuntu, rvm
-- Prompt setting aliases (for better readability) and "prompt" command which just sets the PS1
+- Prompt setting aliases (for better readability) and "prompts" command which just sets both left and right prompts
 - Neat stuff for your prompt: [virtualenv](http://www.virtualenv.org/) info, smart prompt character (by [Steve Losh](http://stevelosh.com). ± when you're in a Git repo, ☿ in a Mercurial repo, $ otherwise)
 - Smart ass functions (listed below)
 - Aliases, including [LOLSPEAK](http://aur.archlinux.org/packages/lolbash/lolbash/lolbash.sh) ones (loaded separately)